-In the video above, Dr. Joan Kaufman of the Department of Psychiatry at Yale University discusses the different stages of trauma-focused cognitive behavior therapy, or TF-CBT, the best evidence-based intervention for children who have impairing reactions to traumatic events.
+In the video above, Joan Kaufman, PhD, of the Department of Psychiatry at Yale University, discusses the different stages of trauma-focused cognitive behavior therapy, or TF-CBT, the best evidence-based intervention for children who have impairing reactions to traumatic events.
 One key insight, she says, is that caregivers and children must work together, and that clear communication and understanding can make all the difference.
-Below is a transcript of the video:

 Trauma-focused CBT is the treatment that’s been developed for children with post-traumatic stress disorder that has the strongest evidence base to date.
 It has multiple components.
-The first component is psychoeducation, and I think first and foremost to say it involves both the parent and the child.
-So the child is not going into a room by themselves and having play therapy.
-But the first thing is both the parent and the child need to learn what are normal trauma responses.
+The first component is psychoeducation, and it involves both the parent and the child.
+The first thing is both the parent and the child need to learn what are normal trauma responses.
 For individuals with a history of trauma who might meet criteria for post-traumatic stress disorder, it can be a very unnerving experience.
 You frequently have flashbacks, you may hear the perpetrator’s voice, you have trouble sleeping, trouble concentrating, you may feel cranky and irritable.
-And to understand that these are all part of a syndrome, and common experiences for people who have been through the type of things that you went through in and of itself is therapeutic.
+And to understand that these are all part of a syndrome, and common experiences for people who have been through the type of things that you went through, in and of itself is therapeutic.
 And it also helps the parent make sense of what the kid is experiencing, and understanding that trauma triggers often elicit some negative behaviors.
 So if a child has been exposed to domestic violence, yelling can be a trigger.
 Running into a perpetrator is often going to elicit extreme anxiety and might also elicit irritability.
-So starting to get a catalog of what are those things that elicit these symptoms, helps you begin to get control of it.
+So starting to get a catalog of what are those things that elicit these symptoms helps you begin to get control of it.
 So psychoeducation is the first component.